Download for linux

 Binary install

 calibre has a binary install that includes private versions of all its dependencies.
-It runs on 32-bit and 64-bit Intel compatible machines.
-To install or upgrade, simply copy paste the following command into a terminal and press Enter:
+It runs on 64-bit Intel or ARM compatible machines.
+To install or upgrade, simply copy and paste the following command into a terminal and press Enter:

 While you wait for the download to complete, please consider contributing to support the development of calibre.